mkorangestripe/linux/README.md

 # Linux Notes and Examples

 ![house2](readme_images/house2_cropped.png)

-Browse the Markdown files in [linux-notes](linux-notes) or use 'git grep' to quickly find examples in multiple files.
+Browse topics in [linux-notes](linux-notes) or clone this repo and use 'git grep' to quickly find examples in multiple contexts.
 ```shell script
 cd linux-notes  # limit search to the linux-notes directory